Wilderness Campground at Heart Lake

 Our Wilderness Campground Map

 There are 32 campsites located in the Wilderness Campground.
 Each campsite has a fire pit and picnic table.
 A limited number of sites are large enough to accommodate a pop-up camper or small trailer.
+A maximum of 6 people and a maximum of 3 tents are allowed per site.
 These sites are open year-round.

 There are six canvas cabins in the Wilderness Campground, each sleeps six people in three bunk beds.
 The canvas cabins have mattresses but no pillows or linens are provided.
 Each canvas cabin has a fire pit and picnic table.
 They are open from the weekend prior to Memorial Day through Columbus Day.